freezefawn/pluralsurvivalguide/communication.md

 Its a skill that many systems have difficulty with especially due to dissociative barriers common to many plural folks.
 It is, however, like all system skills; something that can be improved through work for most systems.

 There are various techniques to practice for all of these kinds of communication, though this guide will focus on only a few of the most common and generally preferred options.

+### A Note On Misconceptions

+One thing that a lot of systems struggle with isn't the skill itself exactly, but the idea of what internal communication actually looks and feels like.

+People have very grand ideas of what system activity looks like, and while this is true for *some* systems (especially after years of practice with these skills), in many cases it is much more subtle than people think.
+You have to truly learn that not every thought that happens in your brain is yours and practice how to discern that.

+System communication often feels like regular thoughts, usually, but they just don't fully feel like *your* thoughts.
+Noticing that, and even encouraging that lack of identification as yours to help recognize your headmate's speech is not always automatic and often needs to be learned.

+Members of systems have to practice 'sounding' different and 'feeling' different when they communicate(if they can or want to achieve this at all), and many systems will find that being tired or stressed means they do not always add on the identification bits in this fashion when they speak up.
+It is simply not the case that headmate internal communication will always be in a distinct different headvoice and always feel unmistakably foreign.

+Because they feel pretty much like regular thoughts and happen in your regular thought train, most systems will find that they simply cannot think separate thoughts at the same time as their headmate, as well.

+You all exist in the same brain, and this means you have to all share the same resources- such as space in the internal narrative.
+Some systems may have or can train abilities that *appear* to allow one to think complex thoughts at the same time as other headmates also doing this, but the science of this actually being the case is HIGHLY controversial.

+Really, in most cases, internal communication is just significantly more covert and mundane than some people expect.

 ## Establishing Communication